Purple-PI/PAQA-dataset/README.md

 ## Clarifying Question Generation
-To construct the **AMBIGNQ-CQ** dataset, we leveraged the power of OpenAI's Davinci model using few-shot learning examples.
+To construct the **PAQA** dataset, we leveraged the power of OpenAI's Davinci model using few-shot learning examples.
 The model's ability to understand and generate human-like text was instrumental in creating this resource.
  We fed Disambiguated Questions from AMBIGNQ and generated clarifying questions.
 ![Insert Example Image](images/gpt3.png)